Drawing Planar Graphs with Few Geometric Primitives: Planar 3-trees with few segments on the grid

-\textbf{Invariant~\ref{inv-segments}} In case~\ref{opinsert-1} of the insertion step, $v_l$ changes from a leaf to a non-leaf, while~$v_k$ is added as a leaf.
+\paragraph{Invariant~\ref{inv-segments}.} In case~\ref{opinsert-1} of the insertion step, $v_l$ changes from a leaf to a non-leaf, while~$v_k$ is added as a leaf.
 Since~$(v_l,v_k)$ is drawn with the same slope as the outgoing 1-edge of~$v_l$, we have $s_k=s_{k-1}=\lambda_{k-1}=\lambda_k\ge \eta_k$.
 In cases~\ref{opinsert-2} and~\ref{opinsert-3} of the insertion step, $v_l$ was not a leaf before and a new integer slope is used to draw~$(v_l,v_k)$, so we have $s_k=s_{k-1}+1=\lambda_{k-1}+1=\lambda_k$; since the maximum slope increases by at most one, we have $\eta_k\le\eta_{k-1}+1\le\lambda_k$.
 For the shift step, as the vertices on~$C_k^\rightarrow$ have no incoming 1-edges, and the slopes of their outgoing 1-edges do not change, the number of segments remains the same.

-\textbf{Invariant~\ref{inv-domain}.} We only have to address the insertion step, since the shifting step does not affect the relevant slopes.
-Since the slopes of the 1-edges do not change, the invariant holds for edges on $(v_r,\ldots,v_2)$ by induction; hence, it suffices to show the invariant for $(v_k,v_r)$.
+\paragraph{Invariant~\ref{inv-domain}.} We have to only address the insertion step, since the shifting step does not affect the relevant slopes.
+Since the slopes of the 1-edges do not change, and since the edges on $(v_r,\ldots,v_2)$ lie on~$C_{k-1}^\rightarrow$ by Lemma~\ref{lem:contourright}, the invariant holds for edges on $(v_r,\ldots,v_2)$ by induction; hence, it suffices to show the invariant for $(v_k,v_r)$.
 By Lemma~\ref{lem:contour}(a), the edge $(v_l,v_r)$ exists in~$T_1$ or~$T_2$.
 We distinguish between two cases.

 Case 1: $(v_r,v_l)\in T_1$; see Fig.~\ref{fig:domain-1}.
 It immediately follows that $\lca(k,r)=v_l=\parent_1(k)$.
 Hence, the domain $\dom(k,r)$ is bounded by the triangle~$(v_l,v_r,v_k)$, which is a planar 3-tree by Lemma~\ref{lem:contour}(b) with~$v_l$ as the root of~$T_1$.
 By construction, the edge~$(v_r,v_l)$ has the smallest slope of all incoming 1-edges of~$v_l$ within the domain.
-Further, by construction, the first incoming 1-edge of each vertex is assigned the same slope as the outgoing 1-edge, while all other incoming 1-edges are assigned higher slopes.
+In particular, by construction, the first incoming 1-edge of each vertex is assigned the same slope as the outgoing 1-edge, while all other incoming 1-edges are assigned higher slopes.
 Thus, all 1-edges in the domain must have higher slopes than $(v_r,v_l)$.